KINGTUT10101/KeyedArray/README.md

 -- @return (int) The number of items inside the object KeyedArray:size ()

+--- Gets the corresponding key or array index for a value.
+-- @param key (table key) The key or position of the item -- @param indexType (string) The type of index being used (either "array" or "key") KeyedArray:getKey (key, indexType)

 --- An iterator function for the keyed array object.
 -- This will iterate over the items based on their order in the array -- @usage for pos, key, value in KeyedArrayObj:pairs () do print (value) end